clux/modul8/docs/modularity.md

 Without rehashing the entire internet: **tightly coupled code is bad code**.
 Because

-   - The more tightly coupled your modules become, the more side-effects alterations will have and the harder it will be to reuse that module.
+   - The more tightly coupled your modules become, the more side-effects alterations will have and the harder it will be to reuse that module (violating DRY)
    - The more different behaviour per module, the harder it is to to maintain that module.
    - The more one type of behaviour is spread out into different modules, the harder it is to find the source of that behaviour.